rvjc/free-mandelbrot/README.md

 Who said Math was boring?

-Which brings me to the whole point of this exercise for aspiring programmers:
+Which brings me to the whole point of this exercise for aspiring programmers.

-- Math can be fun and it really matters to aspiring programmers.
-- Neglect this now and you will regret it later.

 ## System Requirements